tarantool/job-rerunner/README.md

 1. Add a new webhook in the repository.
    You should have "Admin" permissions in the repository to do so.

+   * Set "Payload URL" to the service endpoint.
+   * Select "application/json" in the "Content type" dropdown.
-   Pick "Let me select individual events", then check "Workflow jobs".
+   * Pick "Let me select individual events", then check "Workflow jobs" in the bottom of the page.
-   Set webhook URL to the service endpoint.

 2. Add the bot user to the repository with "Write" permissions.
    For repos in the [tarantool organization](https://github.com/tarantool), it's the [@TarantoolBot](https://github.com/TarantoolBot).

-The service will now restart all failed workflows up to three times.
+The service will now restart all failed workflows in this repository up to three times.

 ## Deployment